 Hour of Code workshops is one of the most prominent examples.
 Apple's been participating in the event for a few years now, originally using web-based tools and techniques but, more recently focusing on its still newish, free Swift Playgrounds app for iPad, and all the free lessons its been releasing to go with it.

-Apple's been doing Hour of Code for a couple of years now.
-New this time is Swift Playgrounds, the revolutionary app that shipped alongside iOS 10 for iPad back in September.
-Updated to version 1.1 to coincide with the event, and with new and improved lessons to go with it, it makes the same kinds of code used to create next-generation iPhone, iPad, and Mac apps accessible to everyone.
+Apple's been doing Hour of Code for a few of years now.
+Last year, the company introduced its Swift Playgrounds to the mix.
+With new and improved lessons to go with it, and the ability to control robots — yes, robots! — it makes the same kinds of code used to create next-generation iPhone, iPad, and Mac apps not just accessible to everyone, but relatable.

-The one hour workshop consisted of a series of code-based puzzles the kids needed to solve.
+Way back in the first year, one of the hour-long workshop consisted of a series of code-based puzzles the kids needed to solve.
 The puzzles used characters and imagery from popular games like Angry Birds and Plants vs. Zombies.
 Instead of focusing on the nuts and bolts of coding and forcing kids to write brackets and if statements, however, the children were asked to build pre-created modules, much like an Automator or Workflow module.
 They simply dragged blocks of code from the Code.org sidebar to the main canvas — code that told their on-screen characters to move or turn, as well as how much or how often.

 At some of the bigger stores, Apple also brings in local developers to work with and inspire the children.
 This year I went to Apple Laval and a couple of the developers from Budge Studios, famous for its kids games and the new Transformers: Bumblebee game, were there to answer questions before the hour began, and to work with the kids until well after it ended.